-All required immunizations appropriate to age, including, one (1) dose of Measles-Mumps-Rubella (MMR), Varicella (chickenpox), and Haemophilus Influenza Type B (HIB).
-Varicella vaccine is not required if a child has documentation of a history of Varicella disease.
+- All required immunizations appropriate to age, including, two (2) doses of Measles-Mumps-Rubella (MMR), Varicella (chickenpox), and Haemophilus Influenza Type B (HIB).
+Varicella vaccine is not required if a child has documentation of a history of Varicella disease. - Pre-K less than four (4) years of age one (1) dose of Measles-Mumps-Rubella (MMR) and one (1) dose Varicella (chickenpox)